7 Cheap Places to Take Babies for Fun

 Your local athletics center is one of the cheapest places to take babies.
 Some athletics centers feature yoga, stroller exercise groups, and swim classes.
 Mommy and me swim classes gently introduce your baby to water and can offer a satisfying workout for you.

-Community pools or community centers also offers these classes too.
+Community pools or community centers also offer sessions for babies too.
+Most of the time not newborn babies though.
+Usually, 6 weeks is the cut off mark.
 It wouldn’t hurt to give them a call!

 Pet store